Amanda McMaine, MS, E-RYT 500, YACEP – Director and Lead Trainer

 Dr. Rhodes currently maintains a private voice and Alexander Technique studio in Charleston, South Carolina.
 She teaches workshops for singers, musicians, actors, students and teachers of the Alexander Technique and for those who wish to explore reeducation of the mind and body in order to improve poise and balance in everyday activities.

-Karen DiGirolamo, LMT, E-RYT 200 – Yoga for Cancer
+Karen DiGirolamo, LMT, E-RYT 200 – Self-Care for the Wellness Practitioner

 Karen is a Jin Shin Jyutsu Practitioner and the Mind Body Movement Coordinator for UK HealthCare Integrative Medicine and Health.
 Karen is a kinesthetic learner, which led to an interest in health and the mind-body connection.
 Karen began working with individuals as a yoga instructor and massage therapist in the late 1990s.
 In 2013 Karen received her certificate in Jin Shin Jyutsu, an energy bodywork modality.
 She began working at the Markey Cancer Center as a volunteer in the chemotherapy clinics providing Jin Shin Jyutsu for patients.
 In 2015 Karen was hired to join the Jin Shin Jyutsu staff.
 Karen has a 200 hour yoga teacher training certificate and advanced training in Yoga for Cancer and Chronic Illness.
 She was invited to develop a yoga program for UK HealthCare Integrative Medicine & Health in 2016 and currently teaches weekly yoga and meditation classes for UK HealthCare outpatients and caregivers.